Diplomatic history of World War II: Casablanca Conference

-Britain
+British Empire

-Having signed the Anglo-Polish military alliance in August 1939, Britain declared war against Germany in September 1939.
+Having signed the Anglo-Polish military alliance in August 1939, Britain declared war against Germany following its invasion of Poland in September 1939.
 This declaration included the Crown colonies and India, which Britain directly controlled.
-The dominions were independent in foreign policy, though all entered a state of war with Germany either immediately after the British declaration of war, or in the days after the declaration was made.
+The dominions were independent in foreign policy, though all entered a state of war with Germany either immediately after the British declaration of war or in the days after the declaration was made.
+Although Britain and France declared war, there was little they could or did do to help Poland.
+The Anglo-French Supreme War Council (SWC) was established to oversee joint military strategy.

 After the French defeat in June 1940, Britain and its empire stood alone in combat against Germany, until June 1941.
-The United States gave strong diplomatic, financial and material support, starting in 1940, especially through Lend-Lease, which began in 1941.
+The United States gave strong diplomatic, financial, and material support, starting in 1940, especially through Lend-Lease, which began in 1941.
 In August 1941, Churchill and Roosevelt met and agreed on the Atlantic Charter, which proclaimed "the rights of all peoples to choose the form of government under which they live" should be respected.
 This wording was ambiguous and would be interpreted differently by the British, Americans, and nationalist movements.

 Starting in December 1941, Japan overran British possessions in Asia, including Hong Kong, Malaya, and especially the key base at Singapore, and marched into Burma, headed toward India.
 Churchill's reaction to the entry of the United States into the war was that Britain was now assured of victory and the future of the empire was safe, but the rapid defeats irreversibly harmed Britain's standing and prestige as an imperial power.
 The realisation that Britain could not defend them pushed Australia and New Zealand into permanent close ties with the United States.